 What’s one of the biggest misconceptions about heartworm in Colorado?

-Some pet parents believe their dogs or cats can’t get heartworm disease because they don’t expose their pets to other animals or they primarily keep their pets inside.
+Some pet parents believe their dogs or cats can’t get heartworm disease because:

 But as we noted above, heartworm isn’t transmitted directly from animal to animal.

 Heartworm is carried from one animal to another through mosquitoes.